ntgptit/repeatwise/00_docs/01-business-analysis/use-cases/UC-002-user-login.md

 ### 8.3 Database Query Optimization

-- Index on users.email for fast lookup
+- Index on users.email for fast email lookup
+- Index on users.username for fast username lookup
-- Single query to fetch user with password_hash
+- Single query to fetch user with password_hash (by email or username)

 ## 9. Frequency of Occurrence